Crawl Space Moisture Control for Pacific Northwest Homes

 Drainage and Water Control Support

-• Pros: helps address active moisture sources before covering the crawl space
+- Pros: Helps address active moisture problems before covering the crawl space

-• Best for: crawl spaces with puddles, muddy areas, or recurring dampness
+- Best for: Crawl spaces with puddles, muddy areas, standing water, or recurring dampness

-• Watch-outs: covering standing water or saturated soil without correcting the source
+- Watch-outs: Covering standing water without fixing the source

 Air Sealing and Humidity Planning

-• Best for: homes with cold floors, drafts, odors, or persistent humidity
+- Best for: Homes with cold floors, drafts, odors, or ongoing humidity problems

-• Watch-outs: sealing without a moisture plan can trap damp conditions inside
+- Watch-outs: Sealing without a moisture plan can trap humidity and damp conditions inside

 Vapor Barriers and Ground Moisture Control

-• High-traffic or service areas may require thicker, more durable material
+- High-traffic areas may require thicker, more durable materials

 Ventilation, Airflow, and Humidity

-• Uncontrolled airflow can move odors and humidity into the home
+- Uncontrolled airflow can carry humidity and odors into the home

 Good crawl space moisture control is not just about installing one product.
 It depends on moisture source identification, cleanup, vapor control, drainage awareness, airflow review, and durable installation details.
 That is why our inspections focus on actual conditions instead of square footage alone.
 Square footage tells us how much material is needed.
 Conditions tell us what kind of moisture control plan will work.